openstack/ironic-specs/specs/approved/driver-composition-reform.rst

   /v1/drivers/<NAME>/vendor_passthru/methods`` and the actual driver vendor passthru call implementation:

-  When requested for a *dynamic driver*, assume the default ``vendor`` interface implementation.
+  When requested for a *dynamic driver*, assume the calculated defaults for the ``vendor`` interface implementation as described in Configuration_.
   We will need to support non-default implementations as well, but it goes somewhat beyond the scope of this already big spec.

 Client (CLI) impact
 -------------------